-Whenever you or a family member has been injured through the negligence of another, contact an attorney for advice regarding the particular statute of limitations applicable to your case.
+Whenever you or a family member have been injured through the negligence of another, contact an attorney for advice regarding the particular statute of limitations applicable to your case.
 Do it promptly.
 Otherwise, you may miss a critical deadline for filing your lawsuit.

-• Written Notice of Claims must be filed in personal injury cases against a City, Town, County, State, or the United States.
+Written Notice of Claim must be filed in a personal injury case against a city, town, county, state or U.S.

-The same is true with personal injury claims against the State of Virginia, except, as regards the State, you have one year after injury to file your written notice of claim with the State Director of the Division of Risk Management or the Attorney General.
+The same is true with personal injury claims against the state of Virginia, except you have one year after injury to file your written notice of claim with the State Director of the Division of Risk Management or the Attorney General.
 In other words, where a governmental entity is concerned you have to file both a Notice of Claim and a lawsuit, and the filing deadlines are not the same.

 There’s a special trap here.
-Where claims against the State of Virginia are involved, you must file your lawsuit against the State within 18 months of filing your written notice of claim, but no later than two years after the date you were injured.
+Where claims against the state of Virginia are involved, you must file your lawsuit against the state within 18 months of filing your written notice of claim, but no later than two years after the date you were injured.

 So be smart.
-If you believe you were negligently injured by the fault of another, contact an attorney for advice about the deadlines applicable to your case.
+If you believe you were negligently injured by the fault of another, call Allen & Allen today for a free consultation, at 866-288-1307.